A Novel Approach to Predictive Accuracy Testing in Nested Environments: Introduction

 In this paper we introduce an alternative formulation of the out of sample MSE loss differential between two models that is not subject to the variance degeneracy problem of existing procedures.
 This subsequently allows us to construct novel test statistics for testing the null hypothesis of equal out of sample population MSEs which are shown to have simple nuisance parameter free normal distributions.
 The main idea underlying our proposed approach is based on the observation that MSE comparisons across two competing models need not be performed within the same out of sample span of available forecast error observations.
 These can be performed over partially overlapping segments instead, leading to test statistics that accumulate MSE spreads over all possible such segments.
 This new setting can trivially accommodate desirable features such as conditional heteroskedasticity and persistent predictors and is also shown to lead to both consistent and locally powerful test statistics.
 As we discuss further below, our approach can also be adapted to broader contexts where the nestedness of models is an important consideration for inferences such as model selection testing.

 Besides conventional forecasting objectives, nested models are commonly encountered environments when it comes to testing economic hypotheses and validating theories.
 Notable examples include forecast accuracy comparisons against random walk models in the exchange rate literature spurred by the early work of \cite{mr1983} and more recently reconsidered in \cite{r2005}, \cite{mp2009} amongst others, equity premium predictability issues as recently investigated in \cite{fnb2013}, \cite{aw2017} and numerous others.
-This paper's key aim is to propose a way of addressing and resolving a long standing issue that has generated a vast agenda on the formal comparison of such models via their out-of-sample predictive accuracy.
+Our key aim here is to propose a way of addressing and resolving a long standing issue that has generated a vast agenda on the formal comparison of such models via their out-of-sample predictive accuracy.
 The important auxiliary debate on the advantages or disadvantages of using out-of-sample versus in-sample approaches is not part of our focus.
 It is also important to emphasise that our interest here is on testing population level predictive ability when forecasts are generated recursively as opposed to finite sample based predictive ability as considered for instance in \cite{gw2006}.
 This latter approach is able to avoid the complications induced by the nestedness of models being compared by proceeding via a rolling fixed window based forecasting scheme so that the issue of competing models becoming identical in the limit can be bypassed.

 Throughout this paper we also followed the common practice of referring to statistics based on MSE differentials obtained from competing estimated models as Diebold-Mariano type statistics.
-It is important to acknowledge however that the specific testing approach initially developed by the authors was not concerned with model specific considerations or specification testing motives as its underlying theory was developed for \emph{given} sequences of forecast errors assumed to satisfy certain regularity conditions (see \cite{d2015}).
+We must acknowledge however that the specific testing approach initially developed by these authors was not concerned with model specific considerations or specification testing motives as its underlying theory was developed for \emph{given} sequences of forecast errors assumed to satisfy certain regularity conditions (see \cite{d2015}).
 Nevertheless, the forecasting literature of the past decade has generally amalgamated the notion of forecast evaluation with the evaluation of models on the basis of their forecasting abilities.